 See Table 1-1.
-Pictogram decals used to warn and inform the user about danger in the LT20.
+Pictogram decals used to warn and inform the user about danger.

-Decal View W-M No. Description 096317 CAUTION!
+Decal View W-M No. Description 096317 096317 CAUTION!
 Read thoroughly the manual before operating the machine.
 Observe all safety instructions and rules when operating the sawmill.
-099220 CAUTION!
-Close all guards and covers before starting the machine.
-099219 Blade tension.
+CO 099220 099220 CAUTION!
+Close all guards and covers before starting the machine. - C+ 099219 Blade tension.
 Turning the bolt clockwise will increase the blade tension and turning the bolt counterclockwise will decrease the tension.